-dblog2scan.py will just produce the files scans (input file for weather.py and corr\point.py) and scanlist (to be attached to the reduce.par file), dblog2scan\wea.py will produce an additional weather.dat file with weather information for each scan.
+dblog2scan.py will just produce the files scans (input file for corr\point.py) and scanlist (to be attached to the reduce.par file), dblog2scan\wea.py will produce an additional weather.dat file with weather information for each scan.
 The weather file is useful for the opacity correction described below.